-HUD homes provide a great opportunity for investors to get a great deal, but HUD has very different rules for investors than owner occupants.
+HUD homes are a great opportunity for investors to get a great deal, but HUD has very different rules for investors than owner occupants.
 I am a HUD listing Broker, who has listed and sold hundreds of HUD homes over the last three years.
 I have learned many tricks and techniques that investors can use when purchasing HUD homes.

 HUD homes can be great deals, but HUD uses a different system to sell their homes than private owners or banks.
 Even the most seasoned investor with a great Realtor can run into issues when purchasing HUD homes.
 I hope to help investors avoid common mistakes when purchasing HUD homes with this article.

 This article focuses on Investors purchasing HUD homes.
 If you are an owner occupant looking to purchase a HUD home, please see this article The Owner Occupants Guide to Purchasing HUD Homes.
-HUD has many different rules and procedures for owner occupants.
+HUD has many difference rules and procedures for owner occupants.

 How the HUD bidding system works